onlymash/MaterialPreference/README.md

 		}

 		dependencies {
-	        compile 'com.github.RikkaW:MaterialPreference:v0.0.4'
+	        compile 'com.github.RikkaW:MaterialPreference:v0.0.8'
 		}

-2. Add `<item name="preferenceTheme">@style/PreferenceTheme.Material</item>` to your theme.
+2. Add `<item name="preferenceTheme">@style/PreferenceThemeOverlay</item>` to your theme.
-3. Do as how you use system's `PreferenceFragment` and you just need to replace `PreferenceXXX` with my `PreferenceXXX`
+3. Do as how you use system's `PreferenceFragment`

 Screenshots
 -----------